-In evaluating Traumatic Brain Injuries, we want to look at the different severity levels of brain injury.
+In evaluating Traumatic Brain Injuries and other new york workers comp claims, we want to look at the different severity levels of brain injury.
 There is mild, there is moderate, and there is severe.
 There are different signs and symptoms, different signals, and different tests that correspond with each level of severity.

 For example, we want to look at whether there was loss of consciousness, or whether there was post-traumatic amnesia.
 We want to look at the possible physical symptoms associated with what the client or the patient is experiencing.
 And there is also something called the Glasgow Coma Scale that is used to assess the severity of brain injury.